 This means you’re going to have to get creative…

 Once you’ve found a suitable name that’s available, you can pay to register it, typically for 1-2 years at a time.

 How much will it cost?

-That is providing it’s not a highly sought after name, nor already registered by someone else (people make money by registering interesting names, then reselling the right to use them at huge profit – beer.com for instance was sold of $7 million!).
+That is providing it’s not a highly sought after name, nor already registered by someone else (people make money by registering interesting names, then reselling the right to use them at a profit – beer.com for instance was sold for $7 million!).

 You can also find domains much cheaper now that there are more “TLDs” (the suffixes such as .com, .org, .net etc), but I’d generally recommend sticking with .com or your national equivalent (.co.uk, .es, .fr, etc) where possible.